the-studious-alpinist/Ian-donaldson-data-science-portfolio/README.md

   + *Lessons Learned:*

-    From this project, we learned the importance of thorough data exploration, maintaining team dynamics, fostering creativity in model exploration, and setting early timelines.
-Effective audience engagement during presentations and data storytelling emerged as crucial factors for project success, guiding future endeavors.
+    From this project, I reinforced the importance of data exploration, maintaining team dynamics, fostering creativity in model exploration, and setting early timelines in my learning.
+I learned that creative communication is one of the most important aspects of a high-performing data science team.
+It was through spitballing ideas that some of our most valuable ideas gained traction.
+The project also emphasized that effective audience engagement during presentations and data storytelling are crucial for project success, guiding future endeavors.

   + *Individual R Notebooks:*